-- A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome - Concerns and referrals will be kept in a separate child protection file for each child.
+- A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome

+Concerns and referrals will be kept in a separate child protection file for each child.
 Any non-confidential records will be readily accessible and available.
-Confidential information and records will be held securely and only available to those who have a right or professional need to see them. - Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school - If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded as soon as possible, securely, and separately from the main Student file.
-To allow the new school/college to have support in place when the child arrives, this should be within: - 5 days for an in-year transfer, or within - The first 5 days of the start of a new term - In addition, if the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child.
+Confidential information and records will be held securely and only available to those who have a right or professional need to see them.

+Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school.

+If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded as soon as possible, securely, and separately from the main Student file.
+To allow the new school/college to have support in place when the child arrives, this should be within:
-All our records are now electronic and stored securely in the Safeguarding area of TEAMS.
-Only the DSL and DDSL has access to these

-- Records should include: a clear and comprehensive summary of the concern. - details of how the concern was followed up and resolved. - a note of any action taken, decisions reached and the outcome DSL's ensure the file is only accessed by those who need to see it and where the file or content within it is shared, this happens in line with information sharing advice as set out in Part one and Part two of KCSIE.
+- 5 days for an in-year transfer, or within - The first 5 days of the start of a new term - In addition, if the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child. - All our records are now electronic and stored securely in the Safeguarding area of TEAMS.
+Only the DSL and DDSL are authorised to access to these - Records should include: a clear and comprehensive summary of the concern. - details of how the concern was followed up and resolved. - a note of any action taken, decisions reached and the outcome DSL's ensure the file is only accessed by those who need to see it and where the file or content within it is shared, this happens in line with information sharing advice as set out in Part one and Part two of KCSIE. - In addition: - Appendix 5 sets out our policy on record-keeping specifically with respect to recruitment and pre-appointment checks. - Appendix 6 sets out our policy on record-keeping with respect to allegations of abuse made against staff

-In addition:

-- Appendix 5 sets out our policy on record-keeping specifically with respect to recruitment and pre-appointment checks. - Appendix 6 sets out our policy on record-keeping with respect to allegations of abuse made against staff